F-Stack/f-stack/dpdk/doc/guides/howto/lm_virtio_vhost_user.rst

 .. code-block:: console

-   testomd> show port info all
+   testpmd> show port info all
    testpmd> show port stats all

 Virtio traffic is seen at P0 and P1.